NapAndGrit/avrdude-rpi/README.md

 and at the end of that file just before the "exit 0" line add the line

     sudo ln -s /dev/ttyAMA0 /dev/ttyS0

-the user needs to be added to the "tty" group